How do you deal with a secretive teenager?

 It’s normal for teens to be distant, as many from the ParentTown community said.
-As your teen becomes more independent and learns how to solve his own problems, he will sometimes act secretive and withdrawn.
+As your teen becomes more independent, he will sometimes act secretive and withdrawn.
 This understandably worries parents, but remember that this is just a phase.
 Maintain open communication lines and be patient.

 Give her space

-You might be tempted to crowd your teen and pester her to spend more time with you and the family, but this will only push her away even more.
+You might be tempted to crowd your teen and pester her to spend more time with you and the family.
+But oftentimes, this will only push her away even more.

 “What you should do is tell your teen that you will always be there for them if they need you, and that you're open to conversations with them,” Jan A.B. wrote.
 “What you shouldn't do is snoop around and read their texts, or check their Facebook accounts etc. It's important to give your teen some room for privacy.”

 It’s especially important for parents of teens to learn how to listen to their children instead of lecturing.
 Teenagers who withdraw from their parents often do so because they feel like their parents won’t be able to understand.
-Invite them to open up to you—they might now take you up on it all the time, but when they do, make it count by actively listening.
+Invite them to open up to you.
+They might not take you up on it all the time.
+But when they do, make it count by actively listening.

 “As a parent of two preteens, I always tell them to share their ideas, pains, and successes with me, and that I’m always here to support them,” Toni F. wrote.
 “If in any case that they might have made wrong decisions, I'm always here to guide them to the right solution.”

-Though most teens become withdrawn because of normal problems like issues with friends or academics, sometimes the problems can be more serious, like alcohol, drugs, bullying, and depression.
+Most teens become withdrawn because of normal problems like issues with friends or academics.
+But sometimes the problems can be more serious, like alcohol, drugs, bullying, and depression.
 Pay attention to who your teen is friends with, and what they’re interested in.